EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 "I don't...
 I know you.
 I've seen..."

-Ghost didn't want to hear what.
+Esper didn't want to hear what.

 "Yeah, I know," she snapped, "Whatever it is, I know, and I'm sorry.
 Now get the hell out of here.
 You picked a bad store, trust me."